'Trapped' on Broadway? R. Kelly is working on it

 He also joked about the ridiculous nature of the series.

 The latest chapters introduce a few new faces, and like the others series, ends with a cliffhanger.
-While it's taken Kelly five years to add these latest chapters, Kelly says he won't take as long to produce more.
+While it's taken Kelly five years to add these latest chapters to the series, Kelly says he won't take as long to produce more.

 "I want everybody to know I've got 85 chapters of `Trapped in the Closet' waiting in the studio for y'all," he said.
 "The chapters that are coming — the show, we call it — is going to exceed every chapter that you have ever seen."

-Kelly capped off the evening with a rendition of one of his biggest hits, "I Believe I Can Fly," for the audience.
+Kelly capped of the evening with a rendition of one of his biggest hits, "I Believe I Can Fly," for the audience.

 Nekesa Mumbi Moody is the AP's Global Entertainment & Lifestyles Editor.
 Follow her at http://www.twitter.com/nekesamumbi